Gouravsharm1/exploratory-project/README.md

 # exploratory-project
-to classify suspicious customers by using data from smart meters
+To classify suspicious customers by using data from smart meters.